 In order to ensure that tap water is safe to drink, the EPA prescribes regulations, which limit the amount of certain contaminants in water provided by public water systems.
 The Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's

-Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.

 Water Quality Testing Results

 Understanding Your Water Quality Results

-We have included a brief summary of contaminant and by products found in the tables on pages 8-10.
+We have included a brief summary of contaminant and by products found in the tables on pages 8-11.

-Arsenic.
-In 2018 Arsenic was detected at a level of 0.5 ppb, which is below the maximum acceptable limit of 10 ppb.
-Arsenic may be found in drinking water due to erosion of natural deposits, runoff from orchards or glass and electronics production.
 Fluoride.
-In 2018 Fluoride was detected at a level of 0.22 ppm, which is below the maximum acceptable limit of 4 ppm.
+In 2021 Fluoride was detected at a level of 0.22 ppm, which is below the maximum acceptable limit of 4 ppm.
 Fluoride may be found in drinking water due to erosion of natural deposits or discharge from fertilizer and aluminum factories.
 Fluoride is also a water additive which promotes strong teeth when at the optimum level of 0.7 ppm.
 Nitrate.
-In 2020 Nitrate was detected at a level of 0.096 ppm, which is below the maximum acceptable limit of 10 ppm.
+In 2021 Nitrate was detected at a level of 0.073 ppm, which is below the maximum acceptable limit of 10 ppm.
 Nitrate may be found in drinking water due to runoff from fertilizer use, leaching from septic tanks, or erosion from natural deposits.
 Barium.
-In 2018 Barium was detected at a level of 0.0072 ppm, which is below the maximum acceptable limit of 2 ppm.
+In 2021 Barium was detected at a level of 0.012 ppm, which is below the maximum acceptable limit of 2 ppm.
 Barium may be found in drinking water due to discharge of drilling wastes, discharge from metal refineries, or erosion of natural deposits.